 Keep Checking The Temperature

-The most important thing when it comes to cooking a turkey is to get it to the right temperature to ensure that it is safe to eat, and the meat is tender, juicy, moist, and never dry.
+The most important thing when it comes to cooking a turkey is to get it to the right temperature to ensure that it is safe to eat, and that the meat is tender, juicy, moist, and never dry.
 I overcooked turkeys before, and trust me, there’s nothing worse than dry turkey meat!

 So my biggest recommendation when it comes to cooking a turkey is to get the guesswork out of cooking and invest in a really good kitchen thermometer.
 And to be honest, it’s a kitchen essential that I use to properly cook all types of poultry and meat, and it’s also handy when it comes to candy-making and baking.